dfwlab/pisnrs/README.md

-# pisnrs
+# PisNRs

-pisnrs is a Python module for NR inhibitors prediction built on top of RDKit, scikit-learn and distributed under the MIT license.
+PisNRs is a Python module for potential inhibitor and scaffold prediction of nuclear receptors built on top of RDKit, scikit-learn and distributed under the MIT license.

 ## Installation